j-delaney/easy-application/CONTRIBUTING.md

 # Contributing

 Contributions are very welcome!
 If you know of a company that has an easy application process please open up a pull request to add it to the list.
-We're looking to add more non-US companies so those are grealy appreciated.
+We're looking to add more non-US companies so those are greatly appreciated.
 Some things to keep in mind:

 * Be sure to include a link to the company's main career page (e.g. https://www.beepi.com/careers/teams rather than https://jobs.lever.co/beepi).
 * Maintain alphabetical order.